Kert/WarmTofuMod/README.md

 # List of changes
 - Added suspension spring force and damper customization.
 Check garage for options
 - Replaced Lobby button with Teleport button that can take you Downhill or Uphill.
-And also Dowhnill 2 on Irohazaka
+And also Dowhnill 2 on Irohazaka and Uphill 2 on Haruna
 - Huge performance optimizations
 - Added realtime tofu delivery timer
 - Added a feature to invite players to battle race on every map (except Driftsekai) in both Uphill and Downhill